billmcmillin/refine/README.md

 2. Edit column > Split into several columns...
 3. Separator = ||
 4. Now we have over a dozen columns with dc.contributor.author and it will be hard to work on these.
 Another solution is to separate the authors by creating a new record for each one.
 5. In the undo/redo pane, click on 0 to undo the changes.4.
 Now we have over a dozen columns with dc.contributor.author and it will be hard to work on these.
-Another solution is to separate the authors by creating a new record for each one.
+Another solution is to separate the authors by creating a new row for each one.
+For more on rows/records, see [the Programming Historian's post on Cleaning Data with OpenRefine](http://programminghistorian.org/lessons/cleaning-data-with-openrefine).
 6. On the dc.contributors.author column, click on Edit Cells > Split multivalue cells
 7. Additional authors are now placed in their own row, so we can work on all authors in one column.
 8. Now we can reconcile the names following the steps outlined above.